Man carries young son across a beach.

 Screening is looking for cancer before a person has any symptoms.
 This can help find cancer at an early stage.
 When abnormal tissue or cancer is found early, it may be easier to treat.
 By the time symptoms appear, cancer may have begun to spread.
 Scientists are trying to better understand which people are more likely to...

-Childhood Oral Cavity Cancer Treatment (PDQ®): Treatment - Patient Information [NCI]
+Childhood Oral Cavity Cancer (PDQ®): Treatment - Patient Information [NCI]

-Oral Complications of Chemotherapy and Head/Neck Radiation (PDQ®): Supportive care - Patient Information [NCI]
+Oral Complications of Cancer Therapies (PDQ®): Supportive care - Patient Information [NCI]

 Oral complications are common in cancer patients, especially those with head and neck cancer.
 Complications are new medical problems that occur during or after a disease, procedure, or treatment and that make recovery harder.
 The complications may be side effects of the disease or treatment, or they may have other...